judaicadh/Holy-Land-Facial-Recognition/Readme.md

-# Holy Lands Facial Recognition Python Script
+# Holy Land Digital Image Facial Recognition Python Script

-Please go to our medium blog post to read more about how to use this.
+Please go to our [medium blog post](https://medium.com/@judaicadh/facial-recognition-and-holy-land-images-292e689657fe) to read more about how to use this.

-Thanks,

-The Judaica DH Lab at Penn